minotour4869/VietnameseBalatro/README.md

 - You can view the instructions to install Steamodded 1.0.0 [here](https://github.com/Steamopollys/Steamodded?tab=readme-ov-file#how-to-install-the-alpha).

 ## Manual installation
-- There is not "automatic" installaion, which is a very common thing when using Steamodded.
+- There is no "automatic" installation, which is a very common thing when using Steamodded.
 Just don't complain please.
 - Head to the [Release](https://github.com/HuyTheKiller/VietnameseBalatro/releases/tag/v1.0.0) page to download this mod.
 - Unzip the archive the drag and drop the "VietnameseBalatro" folder into "Mods".
 Its respective directory for each OS will be:
 **Windows:** `%AppData%/Balatro`; **Mac:** `~/Library/Application Support/Balatro`; **Linux (WINE/Proton):** `~/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro`